rongxinzh/G4SNVHunter-aSNP/README.md

 which includes analysis code for the archaic SNPs identified by [Yermakovich et al](https://www.pnas.org/doi/10.1073/pnas.2405889121).

+aSNP-casestudy.R: Script for case study using G4SNVHunter. aSNP_Aut.txt: Autosomal archaic SNPs (aSNPs) in the Papua New Guinea population.

 For more detailed usage of our package, please refer to the **[vignette ( https://rongxinzh.github.io/G4SNVHunter/G4SNVHunter.html)](